maxzintel/js-playground/README.md

 #### Closure, via Textbook:
 * How does JS know what variables are accessible by any given statement, and how does it handle two vars of the same name?
-* Closure builds on the pricipal of least exposure (POLE).
+* Closure builds on the principal of least exposure (POLE).
   * For vars we need to use over time, instead of placing them in larger outer scopes, we can encapsulate them while still preserving their access from inside functions.
   * Functions remember these referenced scoped vars via closure.
 * Basically, if you've ever written a callback that accesses vars outside its own scope, thats closure.